SeisoLLC/goat/README.md

     EOF
     ```

 1. Autofix code formatting errors using those linters with a built-in `fix` option.
+Note, this will create a `dirty` git directory, and you will need to manage committing and pushing any changes; consider setting `INPUT_AUTO_FIX=true` locally instead.

     ```bash
     uses: seisollc/goat@main